 - Other drugs which have shown decrease relapses when given prophylactically are thalidomide, dapsone, azathioprine, ciclosporin, and mycophenolate mofetil.

 Progression and Prognosis of Erythema Multiforme

 EM is a self-limiting disease.
 EM minor usually subsides by 2 to 3 weeks and lesions heal without scarring.
 However, recurrences are more in this type of EM.
-Almost 30% cases are known to have recurrences.
+Almost 30% of cases are known to have recurrences.

 EM major has a longer course and may take 3 to 6 weeks to subside.
 Skin lesions heal leaving behind pigmentation.
 The mortality rate of 5% is seen among these patients.
-Some known poor prognostic factors are: visceral involvement, older age, a previous history of bone marrow transplantation and increased urea nitrogen levels.
+Some known poor prognostic factors are visceral involvement, older age, a previous history of bone marrow transplantation and increased urea nitrogen levels.

 Important points to remember

-- EM is a self-limiting disease due to a delayed type of hypersensitivity to certain factors.
+- EM is a self-limiting disease due to a delayed-type of hypersensitivity to certain factors.